microsoft/hands-on-lab-serverless/docs/workshop.md

 ]
 ```

 The event type: `Microsoft.Storage.BlobCreated` is correct but the value from the `data.api` property will change from `PutBlob` and `PutBlockList`.
-You are only interrested by the `PutBlob` one.
+You are only interested in the `PutBlob` one.
 So you need to add a filter to it.

-The connector inside the Azure Logic App doesn't provide this possibility directly so you need to do it directly on the Event Grid System Topic inside the associated subscription you previously did:
+The connector inside the Azure Logic App doesn't provide this possibility directly, so you need to do it from the Event Grid System Topic and open the **Filters** tab inside the `Event Subscription` you previously created via the Logic App Trigger.

+Select **Add new filter** and fill in as follows :

 ![Subscription Filtering](assets/event-grid-system-topic-subscription-filtering.png)